 The all or nothing phenomenon was pushed HEAVILY in this doc when in reality it doesn’t have to be like that.
 One of my favorite quotes regarding nutrition is this.

 See the word “mostly”?
 Despite this documentary saying there are “no” studies proving moderation is a good way of living, as a dietetics student and strong believer in science but also in enjoying life, I beg to disagree.
+Just last week in the Journal Of The American College Of Cardiology, research shows moderation makes a difference (they also used the Michael Pollan quote)!
 The thing is, I value taste, moments, and cravings more than I will ever value a documentary.
 For example, there are sweltering summer days where nothing seems right except enjoying an ice cream cone with friends.
 If you agreed to this feeling yet decided to forgo participating in this event because no vegan options were offered at the small ice cream shop or you were forced to order a raspberry sorbet when your heart really wanted rocky road, you have begun the cycle of restriction, later to feel the need to binge to fill the craving you denied.

 I could give countless other examples but I won’t.
 My point being that if you adopt the all of nothing principle that was pushed in this doc you might be missing out on some of life’s simple pleasures.
 If however this documentary did spur something in you to be more mindful of the amount of animal products you consume or where you get them from then THAT is a different story.